Note

 8. The Services shall be personal to the Customer organisation and the Customer has no right whatsoever to resell the Services to any third party for any reason without the express written approval of Workable.

 9. The Customer acknowledges and agrees that it is the Customer’s responsibility to ensure it enters into any necessary contractual arrangements with Candidates (whether for temporary, casual, contract or permanent employment).
 The terms of employment and any contractual arrangements shall be negotiated and agreed between the Customer and the approved Candidate directly.
-In the event there is a dispute between the Customer and any Candidate (whether it relates to the interview or selection process, the contractual arrangements between the parties or otherwise) – collectively, a "Dispute" - the Customer agrees Workable is not liable for any loss or damage suffered by the Customer resulting from any such Dispute and the Customer hereby releases and holds harmless Workable from any such loss or damage or any liability in relation to any Dispute.
+In the event there is a dispute between the Customer and any Candidate or Employee (whether it relates to the interview or selection process, the contractual arrangements between the parties or otherwise) – collectively, a "Dispute" - arising from the use of the Services by the Customer, the Customer agrees Workable is not liable for any loss or damage suffered by the Customer resulting from any such Dispute and the Customer hereby releases and holds harmless Workable from any such loss or damage or any liability in relation to any Dispute.

 10. The Customer hereby indemnifies Workable against all losses, liabilities, costs and expenses (including but not limited to legal costs) suffered or incurred by Workable which arise directly or indirectly from any Dispute, or any breach by the Customer of clause 4.4.